ndkprd/netbox-to-ssh-config/README.md

 # Netbox to SSH Config

 A simple script to convert Netbox device and virtual machine data to an SSH config file.
+Very useful if you're using another tool that uses existing SSH config like VSCode or [lazyssh](https://github.com/Adembc/lazyssh) and already have a Netbox instance set up.

-## Assumption
+## Assumptions

-Since I basically only use this script for myself, currently the script only supports the following assumptions:
+Since I currently only uses this script for myself, currently the script only supports some bare minimum for my needs:
-- Use the same username for all SSH connections;
+- It only tracks devices and virtual machines with a primary IP;
-- Use the same port for all SSH connections, defaults to 22;
+- It uses the same username and SSH key that are defined using environment variables for all connections, so it only supports one username and SSH key;
-- Use the same SSH key for all SSH connections.
+- I set a hardcoded limit of 1000 entries for each device and VMs.

 ## Usage